Browsed by

 Making Seafood Soups and Chowders

 Seafood was common and cheap on the East Coast during the early part of the 1800s.
 But overharvesting and overfishing made them scarcer and expensive.
-INFORMATION BELOW COMPILED FROM 1800s COOKBOOKS OYSTER BOUILLONBring to the boil in their own liquor a quart of oysters.
+INFORMATION BELOW FROM 1800s COOKBOOKS OYSTER BOUILLONBring to the boil in their own liquor a quart of oysters.
 Skim out the oysters, chop fine, and return to the liquor.
 Add a quart of water, a teaspoon of celery seed, and a tablespoon of butter.
-Simmer for half an hour, strain through cheese-cloth, season with…
+Simmer for half an hour, strain through cheese-cloth, season with salt…

 Read More Read More